 Accept-CH: DPR, Width Accept-CH: Viewport-Width Accept-CH-Lifetime: 86400

-For example, based on the Accept-CH and Accept-CH-Lifetime example above, which is received from “https://bar.example.com” in response to a resource request initiated by “https://foo.example.com”, both delivered over a secure transport: a user agent SHOULD persist an Accept-CH preference bound to “https://foo.example.com”, for requests initiated to “https://bar.example.com” from “https://foo.example.com”, for up to 86400 seconds (1 day).
-This preference SHOULD NOT extend to requests initiated to “https://bar.example.com” from other origins.
+For example, based on the Accept-CH and Accept-CH-Lifetime example above, which is received in response to a user agent navigating to “https://example.com”, and delivered over a secure transport: a user agent SHOULD persist an Accept-CH preference bound to “https://example.com” for up to 86400 seconds (1 day), and use it for user agent navigations to “https://example.com” and any same-origin resource requests initiated by the page constructed from the navigation’s response.
+This preference SHOULD NOT extend to resource requests initiated to “https://example.com” from other origins.

 If Accept-CH-Lifetime occurs in a message more than once, the last value overrides all previous occurrences.

 When selecting an optimized response based on one or more Client Hints, and if the resource is cacheable, the server needs to generate a Vary response header field ([RFC7234]) to indicate which hints can affect the selected response and whether the selected response is appropriate for a later request.

 Above example indicates that the cache key needs to include the DPR header field.

 Above example indicates that the cache key needs to include the DPR and Width header fields.